Dominion Public Building (London, Ontario): Construction

 Construction played a big role in the Public Works Act rollout and was a supply of jobs in a drought of unemployment.
 The construction of the Dominion Public Building came as a relief to many London workers who worked tirelessly from April 1935 to January 1936 to complete the public building.
 The building started with pile foundations and reinforced concrete formed the foundations of the building.
 It was then built up using a steel and concrete post and beam system.
 Then the exterior shell of concrete block was put on to finish the monolithic mass.

 Current State

 The government of Canada owns the building and uses it for federal services.
-From its original state, the building has remained pretty much the same, as per its Federal Heritage classification.
+From its original state, the building has remained largely the same, as per its Federal Heritage classification.
 There have been some minor modifications to the building for both aesthetic reasons and accessibility reasons.
 Over the years, the bronze that was used as an accent has worn away on the door handles and the lights, thus they have been replaced with aesthetically similar stand-ins.
 The Heritage classification states directly that changes to the dominant massing of the building should be avoided at all costs, due to its architectural significance and relevance to the building's core concept.